novitae/Tenai/README.md

 *_These numbers are approximative, based on the tests I made._
 ## 🗂 More
-- 💡 `Tenai` comes from priva**TE** i**N**stagram ch**AI**ning.
 - 🤫 The program **will**, of course, **not alert the target**.
 - ⏳ Because of some pythonic part in the API response (`"sources": "[47, 11, 20]"` -> `"sources": str(list)`), **this technique might be exploiting a prototype in the API** that could be changed soon.
 - 👀 This program is **using an offensive SOCMINT technique**, please use it only for investigative purposes.
 I am **not responsible of its misuse** !
 - ♻️ Results **vary from minute to minute**: I advise to retry after a bit of time, it **could show more accounts**.
 ## ⚙️ How does it works ?
-When you're looking at a private account (on browser or app), there are suggestions of other accounts to follow.
+When you're looking at an account (on browser or app), there are suggestions of other accounts to follow.
 The API endpoint in charge of responding the accounts to display (`https://i.instagram.com/api/v1/fbsearch/accounts_recs/`), is responding for few weeks some new parameters, such as the following:
 ```json
 "chaining_info": {
     "sources": "[11]",